NHSDigital/nhs-login-help-centre/src/manage/phonenumber.md

 4. Follow the on-screen instructions to change your mobile phone number.

-[Contact us](/contact?error=CID3001 'Contact us') if you need help accessing your account.
+[Contact us](/contact?error=CID3001 'Contact us') if you still need help accessing your account.

 ---